sony/nnabla/doc/python/file_format_converter/file_format_converter.rst

 ++++++++++

 - Currently python3.8 is not supported.
-- Tensorflow version is required to be 1.14.
+- Tensorflow version is required to be 1.15.
 - ONNX version is 1.6.0.
-- onnx_tf, tf2onnx needs to be patched based on specified revision.

 Bridged by onnx, tensorflow import and export is supported with some limitations.